-3.1 Emission changes of ammonia due to COVID-19 restrictions over Europe
+3.1 Ammonia emission changes due to COVID-19 restrictions over Europe

-The reason behind the selected three priors used in the inversion (EGG, EC6G4 and avgEENV) of ammonia is trifold; (i) they are based on the most recent estimates, (ii) they present different spatial distribution, and (iii) they were derived using different methodologies.
+The reason behind the three priors used in the inversion (EGG, EC6G4, and avgEENV) of ammonia is three-fold: (i) they are based on the most recent estimates, (ii) they are present at different spatial distributions, and (iii) they were derived using different methodologies.
 More specifically, EC6G4 is based on the emission model GAINS (Klimont et al., 2017), while VD uses satellite observations combined with a box model (Evangeliou et al., 2021).
-As mentioned in the previous section, it is seen that the most accurate representation of surface model concentrations was achieved using the avgEENV a priori, which forces posterior concentrations closer to 1×1 line, whereas the obtained statistics are significantly better than using other priors (Figure 1).
-Therefore, the results presented below have all been obtained using avgEENV as the prior emission dataset keeping results using the other two priors in the Supplements.
+As mentioned in the previous section, we saw that the most accurate representation of surface model concentrations was achieved using the avgEENV a priori, which forces posterior concentrations closer to the 1:1 line, and the statistics obtained are significantly better than using other priors (Fig. 1).
+Therefore, the results presented below have all been obtained using avgEENV as the prior emission dataset, keeping results using the other two priors in the Supplement.